 15. Try Your Hand at Puzzles

-If you’re in need of some quiet time to refuel your batteries, picking up a puzzle and figuring it out can be a really satisfying way to spend that time alone.
-It is a common misconception that the advent of cellphones has rendered puzzles irrelevant.
+If you require some quiet time to refuel your batteries, picking up a puzzle and figuring it out can be a satisfying way to spend that time alone.
+It is a common misconception that the advent of cell phones has rendered puzzles irrelevant.

 Using your short-term memory to put the pieces together while doing a jigsaw puzzle is a great way to strengthen the connections between your brain cells and boost your processing speed.
 Enhancing your visual-spatial reasoning can also be accomplished by remembering shapes and colors while envisioning a larger picture.

 Any puzzle can be solved through trial and error, hence puzzle solving calls for a wide range of problem-solving strategies.
 Puzzles are a great way to hone your critical thinking and perspective-shifting abilities, two qualities that are highly sought after.

 Research has shown that mental exercise, such as solving puzzles, promotes the development of new nerve cells, which in turn can increase IQ and slow the progression of neurodegenerative diseases like Alzheimer’s and dementia.
 In addition, the brain releases dopamine when a problem is solved (or even when a piece is only placed in the correct location), making you feel good and encouraging you to keep working on the puzzle and challenging yourself.